Surfacing, preventing and mediating discriminations through sport

 Due to its welcoming and diverse nature, however, sport faces a number of challenges with regards to incidences of racism and discrimination.
 Acts of discriminatory violence on the grounds of racial or ethnic origin, religion, sexual orientation, gender identity or socioeconomic status sadly remain a daily reality in all Member States of the European Union (EU).
 Furthermore, according to the EU Anti-Racism Action Plan (2020-2025), hate-motivated violence and harassment often remains unreported.
 This leaves victims vulnerable and inhibits action to bring about positive change.
 Not only do these acts have a traumatic effect on the victims’ physical and mental health, but they also send a negative message to whole groups or communities, denying them the right to participate in society.
 Finally, the lack of effective monitoring systems to record racism and discrimination in sport makes it difficult for relevant authorities and organisations to identify, respond to and mitigate acts of discriminatory violence.

 SENTRY SPORT believes in the potential of sports to convey human values.
-Sport coaches, operators and other professionals of the sports sector can play an important role in detecting acts of discriminatory violence, supporting victims, orienting them to relevant organisations or services, and shaping conflict-mediation actions.
+Sport coaches, operators and other sport professionals r can play an important role in detecting acts of discriminatory violence, supporting victims, referring them to relevant organisations or services, and shaping conflict-mediation actions.

 The SENTRY SPORT project aims to empower grassroots sport stakeholders in monitoring, preventing and mitigating acts of discrimination by providing them with suitable and adequate tools and methodology.
 The project specifically aims to: